gettingfunkier/mini-spotify-wrapped/README.md

 # Mini Spotify Wrapped
-FPP Report – Jimi Hamilton, Software Engineering G430
+FPP Report – Software Engineering G430

 ## What is it?
 A spotify wrapped alternative
 The program can read a file, which should contain information about songs the user listens to.
 With